timeplus-io/docs/docs/sql-create-materialized-view.md

 ## Settings

-The following settings are suppported when you creae a materialized view, with syntax:
+The following settings are supported when you create a materialized view, with syntax:

 ```sql
 CREATE MATERIALIZED VIEW <view_name>